Curator

 England

-This minutely detailed painting depicts the young Jesus stretching after his day’s labor in his father’s carpentry shop.
-His mother kneels behind him, looking up at his shadow, which seems to prefigure his crucifixion.
-The painting teems with symbolism.
-For example, the star-shaped aperture above the window recalls the light that guided a group of priestly wise men, called Magi, to the newborn Jesus, and the red headdress at his feet foreshadows the crown of thorns he will wear at his execution.
+This minutely detailed painting teems with symbolism as it imagines a scene from Jesus’s early life.
+It depicts the young Jesus stretching after his day’s labor in his father’s carpentry shop.
+His mother Mary kneels behind him, looking up at his shadow, which falls on a plank of wood hung with carpentry tools resembling a cross, prefiguring his crucifixion.
+An arched window creates a halo around Jesus’s head.
+The star-shaped aperture above the windows recalls the light that guided a group of priestly wise men, called Magi, to the newborn Jesus; Mary looks up from a trunk containing gift s the Magi gave on that occasion.
+A red headdress at Christ’s feet foreshadows the crown of thorns he will wear at his execution.

 Oil on panel